vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Between 3 PM and 4 PM, I went to downtown Berkeley.
 I first went to Trader Joe's, and checked out at 3:35 PM with Michael.
 I then got a spinach masala dosa from Udupi Palace.

+## Monday July 20

+Between 2 PM and 3:30 PM, I went to downtown Berkeley.
+I first went to Trader Joe's, and checked out at 2:56 PM with Tenzin.
+I then got a spinach masala dosa from Udupi Palace.

+This was the first time in a while that I took my bag and bagged my items in the store.